belindathemoon/planetaryHandbook/handbook.md

 - Do they have funding?
 Will they be able to support you as a student?
 - Ask about previous students, where have they gone, what are they doing now
 - Ask about communication style and expectations for how much time you’ll get with them, and how much time they expect you to work (work-life balance is important)
+- Do they have time for you?
+(See above in How to Choose a Program)
 - Do they expect you to teach?
 Will they allow you to teach?
 Do the answers to these questions fit into your career hopes/plans?
 - What is their group like?
 Will you be working on your own, or with others?
 Do you think you’d like working with those people?
 - Will you work on your own project or a subset of their work?
 - Speak to their current and former students
+- Are you comfortable talking with them?
+It's important that you get along with (and like) your advisor.
+You will need them to be writing (good) letters for you for many years even after you graduate.
+- Ask what kinds of skills their students learn that might generalize (this can be helpful for securing post-doc positions or other employment post-graduation).

 ### Post-bacc programs